Depression & Mental Health

 During depressive episodes, individuals may experience:

-Understanding these processes helps explain why depression affects both emotional and cognitive functioning.
+Understanding these processes helps explain why depression affects both emotional and cognitive functioning, and why treatment often addresses multiple systems at once.

 Depression Articles & Guides